warrior-cultures-and-training

 The Oratory: Whaikōrero

-For a detailed look at the structure of whaikōrero, the NZETC collection at Victoria University offers historical transcripts and explanations of Māori oratory.
+For a detailed look at the structure and history of whaikōrero, including transcripts of famous speeches from the 19th and early 20th centuries, the NZETC collection at Victoria University of Wellington offers invaluable historical resources and scholarly analysis of Māori oratory.

 The Song: Waiata